Hicham Shatou, CEO of LeQuest: Building a successful medtech scale-up with diversity at its heart

 “At one point, we were approached by a professor at the university hospital of Leiden to develop a machine that could cool down cancer patients,” Hicham remembers.
 “This is how I got in touch with the healthcare industry to later found LeQuest.”
 It has already been a decade since LeQuest came into existence with the mission to improve healthcare.
-In essence, the company provides interactive simulation-based trainings for medical staff to learn how to use and leverage medical technology.
+In essence, the company provides interactive simulation-based training for medical staff to learn how to use and leverage medical technology.

 “We focus on the end user, the healthcare professional,” Hicham says.
 “We focus on the ones dedicating their lives to help strangers, ensuring that they become more confident in using their tools.
-When COVID-19 hit, we provided hospitals with our trainings for ICU medical equipment for free.
+When COVID-19 hit, we provided hospitals with our training for ICU medical equipment for free.
 Within a couple of weeks, we trained more than a thousand ICU nurses to use their equipment.”

-The positive feedback they received from professionals across the world, including Italy, Spain and all the way in Australia is what confirmed to Hicham and his team that they were doing the right thing.
+The positive feedback they received from professionals across the world, including Italy, Spain, and all the way in Australia is what confirmed to Hicham and his team that they were doing the right thing.
 “It has been humbling,” he says simply.

-Building the dream team - multicultural, diverse and driven
+Building the dream team – multicultural, diverse, and driven

-Having moved so much around the world as a child, Hicham has learned to embrace different cultures and find the right way to communicate within each of them.
+Having moved so much around the world as a child, Hicham has learned to embrace different cultures and find the right way to communicate with each of them.
 This has been a key skill for him as an entrepreneur but even more so as someone who runs a fast-growing company.

-With 55 employees from 60 nationalities and a 50/50 male to female ratio, LeQuest is a company that many can learn from.
+With 55 employees from 60 nationalities and a 50/50 male-to-female ratio, LeQuest is a company that many can learn from.
 “One of my mentors once told me that you should set up your organization based on your vision of the world.
-In my view, multicultural, multidisciplinary and diverse teams achieve better results.
+In my view, multicultural, multidisciplinary, and diverse teams achieve better results.
 So for every man, we hired a woman.
 For every Dutch speaker, we hired a non-Dutch speaker.
-We made that part of our HR policy, too."
+We made that part of our HR policy, too.”

 Hicham’s commitment to bringing the right people together shows also in the way he approaches investors.
 “It is important to understand that investors are more than just money.
 You also need to have a cultural and vision fit.”
-And he seems to have found that fit, because in 10 years, LeQuest has raised a total of 18 million euros.
+And he seems to have found that fit, because, in 10 years, LeQuest has raised a total of 18 million euros.

 Fundraising has got to be one of the hardest things about entrepreneurship, Hicham says, and so is sticking to your vision.
 A decade is a long time and companies are bound to change.
 The people change, too.
 Understanding that has been invaluable for Hicham as it has helped him steer LeQuest in the right direction.

 “Pitching our vision and selling to customers is where my affinity lies.”
-He loves his role of CEO to build an organization, but also loves telling its story and conveying the right message to the right people.
+He loves his role as CEO to build an organization, but also loves telling its story and conveying the right message to the right people.

-“Being a medtech entrepreneur you need patience and persistence,” Hicham says.
+“Being a MedTech entrepreneur you need patience and persistence,” Hicham says.
 “And most of all, you need to always listen to your customers.”